Applied Economics Major

 The Applied Economics major gives you plenty of flexibility.
 You will have enough free electives to complete a minor that complements and strengthens your Applied Economics major.
 For example, if you are interested in environmental and resource economics, you may be interested in a minor either in Environmental Science, Policy and Management or Sustainability Studies (or both!).
 If you are interested in agricultural economics, you may want to pursue a minor in Agronomy or Animal Science.
 Interested in development?
 Try the minor in International Agriculture.
 These and other minors will give you a deep understanding of areas where economics can be fruitfully applied to identify, analyze, and solve pressing problems.

 You may want to use your free electives to pursue additional skills in economic analysis, and this is possible within the Department of Applied Economics.
 With careful choices in your first few years, you will be able to take graduate-level courses in your senior year.
+More information on the Applied Economics Major is available online.

 Students majoring in Applied Economics develop strong critical thinking skills, data analysis proficiency, and the ability to communicate their ideas in writing.
 Our students have pursued careers in government and in the private sector using their B.S. degrees.
 Others have pursued professional or graduate training in economics, law, management, or public policy.